Trump prominently considers run for NY governor

 “I left leading in all the polls,” said Trump, exaggerating his standing somewhat.
 He denied being a political flirt and expressed some regret for not running, saying he endorsed nominee Mitt Romney, “but unfortunately he let us down.
 He tried, but he let us down.”

-Trump is heading to Buffalo on Friday to meet with Erie County GOP leaders.
+Trump is heading Friday to Buffalo, New York’s second-biggest city, to meet with local Republican leaders.
 While he believes Cuomo is vulnerable, it could be a tough challenge.

 Cuomo, who was elected in 2010 and may be eyeing a White House run in 2016, has strong poll numbers and a $33 million campaign war chest.
 On the strength of a massive advantage in liberal New York City, Democrats outnumber Republicans 2-to-1 statewide.